 Type

 The Big Agnes Rapide SL Insulated comes in the most sizes of any sleeping pad we tested, making it the most inclusively sized pad in our lineup.
 We're not just talking about mummy and non-mummy sizes, either.
-This pad really is available in 6 unique sizes, from short and narrow to wide and long.
-It's also the thickest pad we tested, and has extra-wide side rails that keep you from rolling off the pad if you toss and turn at night.
+This pad really is available in six unique sizes, from short and narrow to wide and long.
+It's also one of the thickest pad we tested at 3.4" in the center, and has extra-wide 4.25" deep side rails that keep you from rolling off the pad if you toss and turn at night.
 Yet all of this comfort doesn't come at the cost of performance.
 It packs down small and doesn't weigh much more than comparable ultralight pads.
 Even though it doesn't feature the highest R-value, the thickness makes it suitable for all but the coldest conditions.
 “I slept with this pad and a down quilt during a summer snowstorm at 12,000 feet in the mountains of Colorado, and it kept me cozy and warm all night,” states our lead tester.

 SPECIFICATIONS